Azure-Samples/aci-extract-load-transform-sample/README.md

 This document will guide you through the steps to deploy the solution to your environment.

-An Azure Active Directory (AAD) is required to register the app registrations.
-In this document, the AAD will be called "ETL AAD", and an account in the ETL AAD will be called ETL work account.

-* All app registrations are created in the ETL AAD.
+![](images/architecture.png)

+## Prerequests

+The following items are required for build and deploy this demo.

-An Azure Subscription is required to deploy the Azure components.
+* An Azure Subscription is required to deploy the Azure components.
 The [ARM Template](azuredeploy.json) deploys these Azure components automatically.

-![](images/architecture.png)
+* To build Docker images, you should have Docker client running on your computer.
+* Visual Studio Code is recommended to clone git repo and build Docker images.

-## Build Docker Images
+## Build Docker images

+Following these steps, you can build Docker images for each container.
+These docker images are required to deploy this demo.

    > **Note:** The following commands are running on your own computer.

-1. Clone the repository with Visual Studio Code.
+1. Clone the repository

-2. Open **View > Integrated Terminal**.
+   > **Note:** You can do this with **Visual Studio Code**, then Open **View > Integrated Terminal**.

-3. Execute the commands below to build and push the extracting image to the Docker Hub.
+2. Execute the commands below to build and push the extracting image to the Docker Hub.

    ```powershell
    cd cmd/extracting